rackerlabs/support-how-to/content/general/dns-basics.md

 product_url: general
 ---

-This article is an overview of the basic terms and concepts of the Domain Name System (DNS).
+This article provides an overview of the basic terms and concepts of the Domain Name System (DNS).

 ### What is DNS?

-DNS is a networking system that takes a given domain name and queries to locate its corresponding addressable location, or IP address.
-This enables you to enter user-friendly domain names, such as "www.rackspace.com" into a web browser for navigation instead of a more complicated string of numbers that comprise an IP address.
-This is similar to how you can search for contacts by name as opposed to using their phone numbers on your mobile device when you make a call.
+DNS is a networking system that takes a given domain name and queries to locate its corresponding addressable location or IP address.
+DNS enables you to enter user-friendly domain names, such as "www.rackspace.com" into a web browser for navigation instead of a more complicated string of numbers that comprise an IP address.
+This process is similar to how you can search for contacts by name instead of using their phone numbers on your mobile device when you make a call.

 ### DNS components

-DNS has the following hierarchical infrastructure of components:
+DNS has the following hierarchical infrastructure of components.

 #### Root servers